harness/developer-hub/release-notes/continuous-delivery.md

 - YAML validation succeeded even when whitespaces were added in the command flags of a Helm chart.
 (CDS-53708)

   This issue is fixed.
 Command flags no longer accept empty values.
-- The service information of a stage disappeared when swapping two stages if the stage was propogated from the other stage.
+- The service information of a stage disappeared when swapping two stages if the stage was propagated from the other stage.
 (CDS-53331)

-  The service details of stages appear properly now when you swap service propogated stages.
+  The service details of stages appear properly now when you swap service propagated stages.
 - Unable to view the Continuous Delivery (CD) module even if the account has an active CD license.
 (PLG-2047)

   This issue is fixed.